SurvivalHacking/Mattoncino/README.md

 # Mattoncino
-A tiny arcade with word smallest oled display
+A tiny arcade with word smallest oled display with code created with ChatGPT